Arniiiii/ozzylogik_task2/README.md

 5. fmt (MIT with exception for binary distribution)
 6. cxxopts (MIT)

+if you are building server on Linux, it seems that Boost Asio file-related parts require liburing.

 ## License

 I don't care about the code here, so for the code of this repository BSD-2.